ibm-cloud-docs/containers/cs_storage_block.md

     </tr>
     <tr>
     <td><code>volumes/persistentVolumeClaim/claimName</code></td>
-    <td>The name of the PVC that you want to use as your volume.
-When you mount the volume to the pod, Kubernetes identifies the PV that is bound to the PVC and enables the user to read from and write to the PV.</td>
+    <td>The name of the PVC that binds the PV that you want to use. </td>
     </tr>
     </tbody></table>

-10. Create the deployment and mount the PVC.
+10. Create the deployment.
      ```
      kubectl apply -f <local_yaml_path>
      ```
      {: pre}

-11. Verify that the volume is successfully mounted.
+11. Verify that the PV is successfully mounted.

      ```
      kubectl describe deployment <deployment_name>